Kroc/NoNonsenseForum/README.txt

 Optional:

-*       Copy the 'config.example.php' file to a 'config.php' file and customise the options within to your liking.
-Available options are explained within 'config.example.php'.
+*       Copy the 'config.default.php' file to a 'config.php' file and customise the options within to your liking.
+Available options are explained within 'config.default.php'.

-        You should leave the 'config.example.php' as-is to avoid conflicts with future updates
+        You should leave the 'config.default.php' as-is to avoid conflicts with future updates